Understanding batteries in Mac notebooks

 Optimizing battery life

-Your notebook battery life depends on your computer's configuration and how you are using the computer.
-Here are some settings and steps you can take to get the most from of your MacBook, MacBook Pro, or MacBook Air battery.
+Your notebook battery life depends on your computer's configuration and how you're using the computer.
+Here are some settings and steps you can take to get the most from of your MacBook, MacBook Air, or MacBook Pro battery.

 Graphics performance and its impact on battery life